Your Health

 You probably already know how to defend yourself; by using long, ultra-strong passwords, and using a different one for each website.
 But the issue is that nobody can remember 10+ strong passwords (especially if they’re made up of random letters and numbers).

-The fix: experts recommend is using a password manager.
+The fix: experts recommend using a password manager.

 Think of it like a lockbox, but for your passwords.
 A password manager is a service that securely stores all your log ins in one app (so you don’t have to remember a gazillion different passwords).
 They’re ultra-secure, and crazily helpful.
 Total Password is one site (there are other providers too).
 Expect to pay $2-4/month for a service like this, but it’s well work it (the average identity theft will cost you $3,500+).